vnmakarov/mum-hash/README.md

         difference will be negligible as one PRN calculation takes only about **3-4 machine cycle** for xoroshiro/xoshiro and MUM PRN.
-  * All PRNG were tested by [practrand](http://pracrand.sourceforge.net/) with 256GB PRNG generated stream (it took hours)
+  * All PRNG were tested by [practrand](http://pracrand.sourceforge.net/) with 256GB PRNG generated stream (it took a lot of hours)
       * **xoroshiro128+, xoshiro256+, and xoshiro512+ failed** on the first stages of practrand
       * the rest PRNGs passed
-      * BBS PRNG was tested by only 4GB stream because it is too slow
+      * BBS PRNG was tested by only 16GB stream because it is too slow
   * Here is the speed of the PRNGs in millions generated PRNs per second on 4.7 GHz Intel i7-8700K: